Special Operations Executive: Denmark

 The Danish resistance assisted SOE in its activities in neutral Sweden.
 For example, SOE was able to obtain several shiploads of vital ball-bearings which had been interned in Swedish ports.
 The Danes also pioneered several secure communications methods; for example, a burst transmitter/receiver which transcribed Morse code onto or from a paper tape faster than a human operator could handle.

 Romania

+Shortly after the establishment of the SOE, the "Romania section of SOE" was formed with the mission of sabotaging oil shipments from Romania to Germany and attempting to form a resistance movement mainly by keeping close contact with the pro-British political actors.
+An SOE network in Romania was set up by engineer Valeriu "Rică" Georgescu (code-named "Jockey") in February 1941.
+The role of this network was to gather military and economic intelligence and to maintain contact between Iuliu Maniu and the British Government.
+Until its discovery and fall in August 1941, the network proved an invaluable asset by supplying the British with information gathered from the German High Command in Bucharest, such as the German plans to invade the USSR.

-In 1943 an SOE delegation was parachuted into Romania to instigate resistance against the Nazi occupation at "any cost" (Operation Autonomous).
-The delegation, including Colonel Gardyne de Chastelain, Captain Silviu Meţianu and Ivor Porter, was captured by the Romanian Gendarmerie and held until the night of King Michael's Coup on 23 August 1944.
+Although arrested by the Romanian authorities, Georgescu maintained his contacts with the SOE.
+To better establish connections with Maniu and the opposition, a first SOE mission, code-named "Ranji", was sent to Romania in June 1943.
+The mission, led by Captain Thomas Russell, was dropped into Yugoslavia and made its way to Romania, where it continued to operate until Russell was killed in September of the same year.
+The mission did succeed in delivering a radio set and a radioman to Maniu's supporters.
+In December 1943, another SOE delegation under the code name Operation Autonomous was parachuted into Romania.
+The delegation, including Colonel Gardyne de Chastelain, Captain Silviu Mețianu, and Ivor Porter, was captured by the Romanian Gendarmerie and held until the night of King Michael's Coup on 23 August 1944.
+The task of Autonomous was to attempt again to establish direct contact with Maniu and establish the details of an eventual coup against Antonescu, and in case of capture to inform Antonescu of the British government's attitude towards Romania and to advise him in sending emissaries to discuss the Allied armistice terms.

 Abyssinia

 Abyssinia was the scene of some of SOE's earliest and most successful efforts.
 SOE organised a force of Ethiopian irregulars under Orde Charles Wingate in support of the exiled Emperor Haile Selassie.
-This force (named Gideon Force by Wingate) caused heavy casualties to the Italian occupation forces, and contributed to the successful British campaign there.
+This force (named Gideon Force by Wingate) caused heavy casualties to the Italian occupation forces and contributed to the successful British campaign there.
 Wingate was to use his experience to create the Chindits in Burma.